Alice Ngayu Lai

-Alice Ngayu LAI (賴雅如) is a Hong Kong artist specialized in painting and installation art.
+Alice Nga Yu LAI (賴雅如) is a Hong Kong artist specialized in painting and installation art.

 She was born in 1976 in Hong Kong.
-Alice attended the University of California, Davis, USA from 1998 to 1999, and also pursued a Degree in Fine Art in Chinese from 2000.
-She studied at University of Leeds, MA in Fine Arts since 2006 on a Hong Kong Arts Development Council, FCO Chevening scholarships.
-She worked as an art administrator at Hong Kong Museum of Art and Art in Hospital after graduation.
+Alice attended the University of California, Davis, USA from 1998 to 1999 through an Education Abroad programm, and also pursued a Degree in Fine Arts in The Chinese University of Hong Kong from 2000.
+She studied at the University of Leeds, MA in Fine Art in 2005 to 2006 on a Hong Kong Arts Development Council, FCO Chevening scholarships.
+She worked as an art administrator at the Hong Kong Museum of Art and Art in Hospital after graduation.